mfernest/SEBC/storage/hdfs_testing.md

 * Use the Cloudera Manager wizard to enable HA
     * Once configured, get a screenshot of the HDFS Instances tab
         * Name the file `storage/2_HDFS_HA.png`
-* Add a CM user named after your GitHub handle
+* Add a CM user and name it with your GitHub handle
     * Assign the `Full Administrator` role to this user
     * Assign the password `cloudera` to this user
-    * Assign the 'admin' user to the `Limited Operator` role
+    * Re-assign the 'admin' user to the `Limited Operator` role
-    * Get a screenshot that shows both CM users and their roles; name the file <code>storage/3_CM_users.png</code>
+    * Take a screenshot of your users page; save it to <code>storage/labs/3_CM_users.png</code>
 * Email the instructors once you have completed these labs.